FlagBrew/PKSM-Scripts/dev/picoC.md

 // example usage
 int ofs = sav_gbo() + 0x0;
 ```
 These are only needed for Gen 4 (DP, PT, HGSS).
 Gen 4 save files store 2 saves (current and backup) broken up into 3 blocks apiece and the blocks can be mixed up within the file.
-A Gen 4 save could look like the following:
+A Gen 4 save file could look like the following:
 - Save 1 (starting at `0x0`): current general block, backup storage block, current HoF block
 - Save 2 (starting at `0x40000`): backup general block, current storage block, backup HoF block